katsmith133/glwagner.github.io/_pages/about.md

 [ever-changing currents][] and [subsurface internal waves][] with scales between 10 and 200 kilometers.

-I'm now a [NOAA Climate & Global Change Postdoctoral Fellow][] working with [Raffaele Ferrari][] at the Massachusetts Institute of Technology on [bottom-enhanced ocean turbulence][] and how its particular distribution and physics control heat and carbon transport from the atmosphere into the ocean abyss.
+I'm now funded by a [NOAA Climate & Global Change Postdoctoral Fellow][] to work with [Raffaele Ferrari][] at the Massachusetts Institute of Technology on [bottom-enhanced ocean turbulence][] and how its particular distribution and physics control heat and carbon transport from the atmosphere into the ocean abyss.

 I've also worked on the mechanics of granular flow, stratified and unstratified low Reynolds number flow, and friction-based locomotion.